SeunAkindele/task-tracker/README.md

 - Project link: https://github.com/SeunAkindele/task-tracker

 # Acknowledgments
-- I appreciate Loopscribe for giving me the priviledge to build this web application, I have learnt so much.
+- I appreciate Loopscribe for giving me the privilege to build this web application, I have learnt so much.
 - I am also grateful to Google, w3School and chatGPT which I utilized in my research during the course of building this project.